 Opening times vary so please contact before travelling.
 For more information please see 1798 Visitor Centre.

-So named after a local man Johnny Reilly who donated the once rundown building.
+So named after a local man Johnny Reilly who along with his wife Linda, donated the once rundown building.
 This 200 year old cottage had been lovingly restored by members of the Ballinamuck Enhancement and the Ballinamuck Olde Fair committees.
 It's a lovely sight as you drive through the village on your way down to the '98 bar which also has a Thatched Roof.
 The cottage is a focal point for Ballinamuck Fair Day activities including storytelling, butter making demonstrations, bread making and traditional cooking.
 It also has its own lovely biodiversity garden.
 Johnny's Cottage was voted Longord's Favourite Building 2021 by readers of the Longford Leader newspaper.

 Useful links: www.ballinamuck.ie